mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/06/01-debugger.md

 Then, we can add variables to our watchlist so that we can inspect their value dynamically.

 For example, we add the variable `u` which will initially be undefined.
 When we ask the debugger to step forward (execute the next line of code), an object of class User class is created and assigned to variable `u`, which then becomes defined.
-In the “Variables” area of the debugger, there is also a `this` variable that points to the class within which we are located.
+In the `Variables` panel of the debugger, there is also a `this` variable that points to the class within which we are located.
 Using this variable, we can check the value of our class properties.

 > ![Examining the values of variables using the debugger.](/images/06/debugger-variables.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 > *Examining the values of variables using the debugger.*